Martha McGuinn

 Everything in Slices

-Everything in Slices is a project that is investigating the similarities of these and many more examples of a particular type of preservation.
+This project investigates these similarities.
 As it becomes easier, cheaper and quicker to generate 3D digital models of objects, are we moving towards a time where preservation is no longer about keeping the object physically intact, but rather, about preserving what it means or what it stands for?
-Does this represent a more true, and historic type of preservation?
+Is this a more true, and historic type of preservation?

-To investigate this, I have designed and made a machine that uses photogrammetry (the layering and stitching together of photographs) to generate 3D models of artefacts donated by museums.
-After the artefacts have been scanned, they are sent to the base of the machine where they are crushed.
+I have designed and made a machine that uses photogrammetry to generate 3D models of artefacts donated by museums.
+After the artefacts have been scanned, they are sent to the base of the machine, where they are crushed.
 What is lost of the artefact if its image is stored digitally and its material is preserved in a compressed form?

 Info